How the Reserve Bank releases information

 All upcoming announcements and publication release dates are listed at the bottom of the homepage.

-Once the information has been pushed on Bloomberg and Thomson Reuters, the OCR and news release are published on our homepage.
+Once the information has been pushed on Bloomberg and Thomson Reuters, the OCR and news release are published on our homepage (this will occur shortly after 9am).
 We also tweet a link to the media release via our Twitter channel.

 Soon after 9am we email the news release to our email subscribers.
 Remember it can take a few minutes for the email to arrive in your inbox.
 You can sign up via the email sign-up page to be emailed Bank news releases.